cilium/tetragon/docs/content/en/docs/concepts/events.md

 and `time` provide the location and time for the event and will be present in all event types.

-A default deployment writes the JSON log to `/var/run/cilium/tetragon/tetragon.log` where it can be exported through normal log collection tooling, e.g. 'fluentd', logstash, etc..
-The file will be rotated and compressed by default.
+A default deployment writes the JSON log to `/var/run/cilium/tetragon/tetragon.log` where it can be exported through normal log collection tooling, e.g. fluentd, logstash, etc. The file will be rotated and compressed by default.
 See [Helm Options] for details on how to customize this location.

 #### Export Filtering